Atlanta DUI Accident Lawyer

 Drinking and Driving Often Result In Serious Personal Injuries

-In recent years, our law firm has been involved in many cases involving serious injuries to clients resulting from DUI collisions.
-We have represented numerous children injured in drunk driving wrecks, the family of a country singer who was killed by an impaired driver while the singer was returning home from a concert, and an Atlanta DUI task force police officer who was struck by a drunk driver while on Interstate 75.
+In recent years, our personal injury law firm has been involved in many cases involving serious injuries to clients resulting from DUI accidents and collisions.
+We have represented numerous children injured in drunk driving accidents, the family of a country singer who was killed by an impaired driver while the singer was returning home from a concert, and an Atlanta DUI task force police officer who was struck by a drunk driver while on Interstate 75.

 First, the drunk driver is almost always charged with a crime.
 This complicates a civil / injury action because, as most people who have seen law-related television shows know, the driver enjoys the 5th Amendment privilege.
 This constitutional right means that until the DUI criminal charges against him/her are adjudicated (that is a fancy legal word for “finished” or “done”), the driver doesn’t have to tell anyone anything about how much he drank, where he was drinking, what happened during the accident, or anything else.
 In other words, the impaired driver has a right against self-incrimination.
 Why does this matter in a personal injury case against the driver?
 [Notably, sometimes it doesn’t.
 If the cause of the wreck is clear, the driver’s whereabouts before the collision are verifiable via means other than asking him, and it is clear that he was drunk, then the future Defendant’s knowledge about the lead-up to the wreck and the wreck itself may not matter.].